Ponta da Pinta

 Their immense docility and dedication to their owners makes them potentially great family dogs, very patient with children.
 However, they need to learn to respect them, from day one, in order to control their tendency to be dominant and to prevent them from being overly protective and biting unknown people.

 Do they need to be taught how to guard?

-No, their protection and guarding instinct is natural, but socialization is very importante, so that he won’t become aggressive and learns to control that instinct, accepting visitors peacefully.
+No, their protection and guarding instinct is natural, but socialization is very important, so that they won’t become aggressive and learn to control that instinct, accepting visitors peacefully.

 Should they attend obedience classes?

 Definitely and the sooner the better, providing they’re done by an ethical and qualified dog trainer.
 Those classes, which should also be attended by the owners, will help them control their Estrela puppy better, prevent the pup from becoming too dominant, help them overcome insecurity and fear and become a happier animal.
 They might also teach them to refuse food offered by strangers, in order to prevent an eventual poisoning.

 Is it difficult to walk an Estrela by the leash?

 As long as they’re used to the leash, there should be no difficulty, because as a rule they do not tend to pull, walking quietly beside the owner.
 However, it is convenient to be alert, because if they come across a cat or especially a large, agitated or dominant dog, the Estrela will tend to react and pull hard enough to make the owner fall.

 Does the Estrela learn quickly and easily?